larytet/MyPerfectThings/insurance-on-demand.md

-If I feel that I’m having a bad day, I want the option to purchase life insurance for the next eight hours.
-I could send an SMS and receive a response while I finish my cup of coffee and get ready to go out.
-The hourly rate for such insurance might be 10 to 20 times higher than typical life insurance.
-That’s acceptable because I’m not planning to buy it every day.
+If I feel I’m having a bad day, I want the option to buy insurance coverage for just the next eight hours.
+I should be able to send an SMS or open an app, activate coverage while I finish my coffee and get ready to leave, and receive immediate confirmation.
+The hourly premium could be 10 to 20 times higher than the equivalent rate of a traditional policy.
+That would still be acceptable, because this is not something I would buy every day.

-Thanks to smartphones, we can ensure that the insurance company only covers legitimate claims by recording audio, GPS data, and accelerometer readings.

-Example of houry insurance for cars https://techcrunch.com/2016/01/05/cuvva/

-On-Demand Life Insurance: Metromile: While primarily known for pay-per-mile auto insurance, Metromile has explored on-demand life insurance options that allow users to buy coverage for short periods.
-Similar models are emerging in the life insurance market, where consumers can purchase coverage for specific events or timeframes.

-Short-Term Life Insurance: EverQuote and Policygenius: These platforms often feature short-term life insurance options that allow you to purchase coverage for a limited duration.
-However, they might not have the immediacy or flexibility of a product that allows for hourly coverage.

-Accidental Death and Dismemberment (AD&D) Insurance:Some providers offer short-term AD&D policies that can be purchased for specific events or travel, typically for a few hours to a few days.
-Peer-to-Peer Insurance:

-Lemonade: Although not specifically for life insurance, Lemonade offers renters and homeowners insurance with a peer-to-peer model that allows for more flexible coverage.
-They also have been known to explore innovative insurance products.

-Usage-Based Insurance: Some insurers offer products based on usage patterns, such as health insurance or travel insurance that activates based on GPS data.
-These can be tailored for specific activities or events.

-Microinsurance: Microinsurance products provide coverage for specific risks for a short duration.
-These products are often tailored to low-income individuals but can serve as a model for short-term life insurance.

-Travel Insurance: While not specifically life insurance, travel insurance often includes short-term coverage for emergencies, which can be purchased for the duration of a trip.
+Smartphones make this kind of product possible.
+The insurer could use phone data such as GPS, accelerometer signals, and possibly audio-based context to verify that a claim is legitimate and that the insured event occurred during the covered time window.
+This would reduce fraud and make short-duration, on-demand coverage more practical.

+A comparable model already exists in auto insurance.
+Services such as Cuvva showed that consumers are willing to purchase insurance by the hour when they only need coverage for a short period.
+That same logic could be extended to personal risk coverage.

+That said, the strongest version of this idea is probably not pure short-term life insurance, but rather on-demand accidental death and severe injury coverage.
+This would be easier to underwrite, easier to explain to regulators, and more practical to price than all-cause life insurance activated at the last minute.

+Several adjacent categories suggest the market direction:

+Usage-based insurance: Insurance that activates only during a defined activity or time period.

+Accidental Death and Dismemberment (AD&D): Short-term coverage for accidental injury or death tied to specific events, travel, or activities.

+Microinsurance: Low-duration, narrowly defined coverage for a specific risk.

+Travel or event-based insurance: Temporary policies purchased only for a trip, outing, or exposure window.

+Flexible digital insurance models: Companies such as Lemonade helped normalize simple, app-based insurance experiences, even if not for this exact product.

+Some platforms, such as Policygenius and EverQuote, also show consumer demand for simpler and more flexible insurance shopping, though they do not offer true hourly life insurance.
+Metromile demonstrated the appeal of usage-based insurance in auto, even if the same model has not yet fully translated into life insurance.

+So the clearest product framing is:

+8-hour, on-demand accidental death and severe injury insurance, activated instantly by SMS or app, priced at a premium hourly rate, and validated using smartphone telemetry.

+This is more realistic than hourly life insurance, while still capturing the same core user need: immediate protection during periods of elevated personal risk.